m7mdra/HtmlRecycler/README.md

  - [Picasso](https://github.com/square/picasso)

 PR are **welcome** just use crtl+alt+L or (command + alt+L for mac ... idk if right) after every time your finish write code to **format it**.
+## projects uses this library:
+if you are using this library in your project let me by sending an email at xm7mdrax@gmail.com know and i will post it here.

+- be the first on the list.